ASKnetCommunity/OER_documents_template/README.md

    - Navigate back to your document
    - Navigate to the part of your text where the image should appear
-   - Put in following line of code
+   - Copy and paste the following line of code:
      ```
      ![describing text for your image](/images/file_name.jpg)
      ```